gurleen-codes/unsubscribe-emails/README.md

 - 🗑️ One-click unsubscribe from multiple newsletters
 - 📁 Focuses on promotional emails in Gmail
 - 🔄 Supports both header-based and in-body unsubscribe links
+- 🖥️ **New:** Interactive dashboard for managing subscriptions visually

 ## Prerequisites